HPInc/kalexa-sdk/README.md

 There are three simple things that you need to follow in order to fulfill the requirements to run your skill:

 - Extend `IntentHandler` abstract class
-- Override `IntentExector` callback methods.
+- Override `IntentHandler` callback methods.
 - Annotate with the supported annotations: `LaunchIntent`,  `RecoverIntentContext`,  `FallbackIntent`,  `HelpIntent`,  `Intent`, `FulfillerIntent`.

 So, the way it works is basically a combination of `IntentHandler` callbacks and the Annotations.